karthik0010/Assuredoc/5-Global/Variables.md

 ![var2](/VariablesImage/v2a.png)

-To create a variable using a built-in function, open the "Create Variable" pop-up, click on the "Definition" field, and then click the "f" button.
+To create a variable using a built-in function, open the "Create Variable" pop-up, click on the "Definition" field, and then click the "*f*" button.

 ![var3](/VariablesImage/v3a.png)